The author is a guitarist and bassist with over 35 years of experience as a musician.

 My Bandit is an American-made TransTube Series II “red stripe” version with the block logo.
 This was the last version to be made in the USA.
 Back then, much of Peavey’s gear was American made, but that would change soon enough.
 It has a single 12” Sheffield speaker, which I loved in the 5150 series cabinets as well

 Look, let’s not get crazy here.
-The Bandit didn’t sound better than my 5150, and in most cases it won’t outgun a decent tube amp.
+The Bandit didn’t sound better than my 5150, and in most cases, it won’t outgun a good tube amp.
 But it is a pretty awesome box of sound for the money, and I’ve gotten a lot of mileage out of it.

 Here's a look at this great little combo.

 The Bandit’s controls are very simple.
 This is basically a two-channel amp, Clean and Lead, but each channel has a voicing switch.
 This makes it (sort of) like having several amps in one.